the shoulder press is the king of the Deltoids, the rear deltoid fly is the

 How Do You Know if Your Rear Delt Is Underdeveloped?

-your shoulders seem to disappear and look flat the moment you turn to the side
+your rear shoulder muscles seem to disappear and look flat the moment you turn to the side

 and the rear, chances are your rear deltoids are severely underdeveloped.